-We have issued a separate report to you, dated February 15, 2013, on the Authority's internal control over financial reporting and on its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters, which was based upon the audit performed in accordance with Government Auditing Standards.
-We have also issued a separate report to you, also dated February 15, 2013, involving the Authority's compliance with requirements applicable to each major program and on internal control over compliance in accordance with OMB Circular A-133.
+We have issued a separate report to you, dated March 7, 2013, on the University's internal control over financial reporting and on its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters, which was based upon the audit performed in accordance with Government Auditing Standards.
+We have also issued a separate report to you, also dated March 7, 2013, involving the University's compliance with requirements applicable to each major program and on internal control over compliance in accordance with OMB Circular A-133.
 Within those reports, we noted certain matters that were considered to be significant deficiencies under standards established by the American Institute of Certified Public Accountants and OMB Circular A-133.
-Although we have not been subjected to the auditing procedures applied in our audit of the basic financial statements and, accordingly, we do not express an opinion or provide any form of assurance on the appropriateness of the response or the effectiveness of any corrective actions described therein.
+Although we have included management's written responses to our comments contained in the reports, such responses have not been subjected to the auditing procedures applied in our audit of the basic financial statements and, accordingly, we do not express an opinion or provide any form of assurance on the appropriateness of the response or the effectiveness of any corrective actions described therein.

-We have communicated to management and the Board of Directors, in separate letters dated February 15, 2013, certain significant deficiencies, deficiencies and other matters related to the Authority's internal control over financial reporting that we identified during our audit, including matters associated with the Authority's information technology environment.
+We have communicated to management and the Board of Regents, in separate letters dated March 7, 2013, certain deficiencies and other matters related to the University's internal control over financial reporting that we identified during our audit.

-This report is intended solely for the information and use of the Board of Directors, the management and the Office of Public Accountability - Guam and is not intended to be and should not be used by anyone other than these specified parties.
+This report is intended solely for the information and use of the Board of Regents, the management and the Office of Public Accountability - Guam and is not intended to be and should not be used by anyone other than these specified parties.
 However, this report is also a matter of public record.